8th-9th Grade

 Daily Activities

-• Introduction to Python for Raspberry Pi Pico
+• Write Python programs for Arduino and Raspberry Pi Pico

 1 Week 1 • Monday-Friday

-Students dive into the fundamentals of electronics and microcontroller programming.
-They learn about voltage, current, resistance, and how to safely build circuits.
-Through hands-on projects, they program Arduino boards using C++ and Raspberry Pi Pico using Python.
+Students dive into electronics fundamentals and Python programming.
+They learn about voltage, current, and resistance while building circuits on breadboards.
+Through hands-on projects, they program microcontrollers using Python to control LEDs, sensors, and motors.

 Key Skills Developed